 There is a point, where people have the experience that if they change, really change, they might be someone their friends and family will no longer want to know.
 This could be as simple as being afraid of being successful, fearing that all of your friends will be jealous of you.
-It could be as complex as being afraid that as your grow and heal, you will become so distant from the type of person that you know, that they will simply no longer relate to you.
+It could be as complex as being afraid that as you grow and heal, you will become so distant from the type of person that you know, that they will simply no longer relate to you.
 The final fear in this area is being afraid of becoming so different that the entirety of society itself will outcast you and not accept who you have become.
 Loneliness is not something anyone generally likes to feel, and neither is being labeled a weirdo!

 Here, I explain how love can cross any distance, seal any divides, heal all separations and of course, connect to any heart.
 Love is the center of the spiritual path I teach.
-As your heart opens, you actually feel more connected, more understanding, less judgmental and all the things that make us eager to feel our oneness.
+As your heart opens, you feel more connected, more understanding, less judgmental, and all the things that make us eager to feel our oneness.